ethereum-pocr/whitepaper/whitepaper.md

 To ensure rounding as late as possible in the computer calculation and applying the [Euclidian division](https://en.wikipedia.org/wiki/Euclidean_division).
 Note, the calculation can be pre-calculated or cached as it does not depends on the block number.

-Finally, with $₡$ representing a unit of Carbon Reduction Coin
+Finally, with $₡$ representing a unit of Climate awaReness Coin
 $$CarbonReduction(n) = CRF(n) * 1 ₡$$

 ### 5.3.
 The `AcceptNewSealers` factor